RamVasuthevan/Personal-Website/website/project-ideas.markdown

 - What do you want to say to a captive audience of thousands of strangers?
 - Maybe you singing in the shower?
 Maybe you telling people you can buy ads on Spotify to tell people things?
 Or maybe just a moment of calm?

- # Visualize Electoral District Change Over Time
+# - Show how a country, state and city's electoral districts have changed over time

- - Show are electoral districts have changed over time
+- Show how a country, state and city's electoral districts have changed over time